 Dual-mTOR Inhibitor Rapalink-1 Reduces Prostate Cancer Patient-Derived Xenograft Growth and Alters Tumor Heterogeneity

-- 1Department of BioMedical Research, University of Bern, Bern, Switzerland
+- 1Department for BioMedical Research, Urology Research Laboratory, University of Bern, Bern, Switzerland

 - 2Department of Urology, Leiden University Medical Center, Leiden, Netherlands